This post has been updated since it was originally published in 2020.

 The Three Types of Cloud Storage

-In cloud storage, the definition of an ‘object’ is pretty simple.
+In cloud storage, the definition of an “object” is pretty simple.
 Object storage is literally some assemblage of data with one unique identifier and an infinite amount of metadata.

-Maybe that doesn’t sound so simple after all.
+Simple, right?
+Yeah, we thought not.
 Let’s break it down into its components to try to make it clearer.

-This data that makes up an object could be anything—an advertising jingle’s audio file, the photo album from your company party, a 300-page software manual, or simply a related grouping of bits and bytes.
+The data that makes up an object could be anything—an advertising jingle’s audio file, the photo album from your company party, a 300-page software manual, or simply a related grouping of bits and bytes.

-When that data is added to object storage, it typically receives an identifier that is referred to as a Universally Unique Identifier (UUID) or a Globally Unique Identifier (GUID).
+When data is added to object storage, it typically receives an identifier that is referred to as a Universally Unique Identifier (UUID) or a Globally Unique Identifier (GUID).
 These identifiers are 128-bit integers.
 In layman’s terms, this means that the identifier—the “name” of the object—is a complex number, of sorts.
 The identifier is so complex, in fact, that it allows for each identifier to be considered unique.

 The Advantages of Object Storage